CloudLabsAI-Azure/AIW-DevOps/Challenges/Module1-ImprovingDeveloperFlow/Step-By-Step/DEVWF-T006-SBS.md

     ![](https://raw.githubusercontent.com/CloudLabsAI-Azure/AIW-DevOps/main/Assets/2020-10-05-12-10-11.png)

-7. Change the <yourgithubaccount> in the docker-compose files to your GitHub Account.
+7. Change the ``<yourgithubaccount>`` in the docker-compose files to your GitHub Account you can find your GitHub account details in **Environment details < outlook/GitHub credential**.
 Open your PowerShell terminal window.
 From the root folder, start the application.

     ```bash
     docker-compose -f docker-compose.yml -f local.docker-compose.yml -f docker-compose.init.yml build